What is Early Literacy?

 Early literacy is what children know about reading and writing before they can read and write.

-When your child memorizes their favorite story and “reads” it to you, when your baby babbles or “sings” with you, and when your preschooler takes a pen and paper and “writes” that is Early Literacy.
-These all make a big difference when they are ready to learn how to read.
+When your child memorizes their favorite story and "reads" it to you, when your baby babbles or "sings" with you, when your preschooler takes a pen and paper and "writes," that is early literacy.
+These actions make a big difference when your child is ready to learn how to read.

 The 5 Early Literacy Practices

 The good news is that it is really easy to build early literacy skills with your kids, and you are probably already working on these skills without even knowing it!
 It's as easy as Talk, Sing, Read, Write, and Play.